davidaparicio/labshock/README.md

 Use Cases:
 - Test OT system security and ICS networks
-- Simulate scenarious and techniques
+- Simulate your own scenarious and techniques
 - Learn different tactics and pentesting fundamentals

 Usage: